Aeishwaryab/FTLHacks/Baddies/README.md

 ### Website use

-When you click on a intended industry, you will be prompted with a yes or no question, in which youll respond "y" or "n" respectively to the question "Do you want to consider COVID crisis with the data?"
+On the Home Page: When you click on a intended industry, you will be prompted with a yes or no question, in which youll respond "y" or "n" respectively to the question "Do you want to consider COVID crisis with the data?"

 For example: